PheakTra000/Year2-Term1-Python-FinalProject/README.md

 ### Notes on Standard Libraries

-The following modules **do not need to be installed** because they are part of Python’s standard library:
+The following module **does not need to be installed** because it is part of Python’s standard library:

 * `socket`

-You can import them directly in your code:
+You can import it directly in your code:

 ```python
 import socket